croquet/croquet-docs/croquet/README.md

 -   _Event_ is the name of the event itself.
 -   _Handler_ is the method that will be called when the event is published.
 (The handler accepts the data object as an argument.)

-Events can be used to communicate between models themselves or views or any combination.
-However, events sent between models and views are handled specially:
+An event is routed automatically based on who publishes and who subscribes to it:

-**_Input events_ (published by a view and handled by a model) are mirrored by the reflector and sent to every replica of the model in your current session.**
+**_Input events_ (published by a view and handled by a model) are sent to every replica of the model in your current session.**

-By mirroring view-to-model events through the reflector, Croquet ensures that all replicas of the model stay in sync.
+By sending view-to-model events to each participant, Croquet ensures that all replicas of the model stay in sync.
 All replicas of the model receive exactly the same stream of events in exactly the same order.

-**_Output events_ (published by a model and handled by a view) are generated by each replica simultaneously and do not require a reflector roundtrip.
+**_Output events_ (published by a model and handled by a view) are generated by each replica simultaneously and do not require a network roundtrip.
 Typically they are queued and handled before each frame is rendered.**

 This is to ensure a strict separation between model code execution and view code execution.
 The model code must be executed precisely the same for every user to stay in sync, no matter if there are views subscribed on that user's machine or not.
 All event handlers are executed before invoking `update()`.

+**_Model events_ (published by a model and handled by a model) are generated and handled by each replica locally.
+They are not sent via the network.
+Event handlers are invoked synchronously during publish.**

+This allows you to use pub/sub inside of your model, if that makes sense for your app.
+It is equivalent to calling another model's method directly.

+**_View events_ (published by a view and handled by a view) are also generated and handled locally.
+They are not sent via the network.
+Typically they are queued and handled before each frame is rendered.**

+Again, this allows you to use pub/sub inside your view.
+It is *not* a way to communicate between different clients, for that, both clients need to communicate with the shared model.

+Both models and views can subscribe to the same event.
+This can be used to implement immediate user feedback: the local view can update itself by listening to the same input event it is sending via the reflector to the model, anticipating what will happen once the event comes back from the reflector.
+Care has to be taken to handle the case that another event arrives in the mean time.

-There are also two special events that are generated by the reflector itself: `view-join` and `view-exit`.
+There are also two special events that are generated by the system itself: `view-join` and `view-exit`.
 These are broadcast whenever a user joins or leaves a session.

 # Time